mauriboano/STC_Capstone/README.md

 1. Trained model weights must be downloaded separately.
 Due to their large size, they are not included in this repo, but can be found at this link: https://vdurnov.s3.amazonaws.com/xview2_1st_weights.zip
 2. Only a few sample input image pairs are included in this repo for demonstration purposes.
 New images will need to be obtained from either the xView2 Challenge website (https://www.xview2.org/dataset), or a geotiff provider such as Maxar (https://www.maxar.com/open-data)

+The deep learning models provided in this repository are based on the xView2 Challenge first-place model developed by Victor Durnov in 2020 (https://github.com/vdurnov/xview2_1st_place_solution).
+The focus of this project is to deploy a working version of that model for Save the Children.

 ## How to Run the Model
 The steps below describe how to use the files and code in this repository.
 There are two main sections: Preprocess satellite images in geotiff format, and Run preprocessed images through a pretrained neural network.
 There are no dependencies between these steps - you can run the model without preprocessing the images (albeit on a small set of sample images), and you can preprocess geotiff images without any need to run the output through the prediction model.